stepkren/stepkren/README.md

 # Hello, nice to meet you! 🫡

-I'm a student learning to become a software engineer from the Czech republic.\n Languages and tools:
+I'm a student learning to become a software engineer from the Czech republic.

+Languages, skills and tools:
 - Git
 - SQL
 - Java